The World’s Safest Battery Container

-- The 6 stainless steel, over-centre latches, for securing the containers, use a proprietary and patented self closing latch – the Snap-Flat latch.
+- The 6 stainless steel, self closing over-centre latches, for securing the containers, use a proprietary and patented self closing latch – the Snap-Flat latch.
 Each Snap-Flat latch has a breaking strain in excess of 1 Tonne.

 The safety features and environmental benefits of the BTS Container has seen many mining companies such as BHP & Rio Tinto adopt the container for the storage and offsite transport of used lead acid batteries from their mine sites.

 As A Lead Acid Battery Storage Container

 The figure below shows UNISEG’s BTS Container in the front load configuration and its features that make it ideal as a used car battery storage container and lead acid battery container;